levoxtrip/PKB/docs/topics/theHeroicWarrior.md

 Imagine how proud your future family is gonna be
 ### Mindset
-You can have everything you want in life if you are willing to work hard for it
+You can have everything you want in life if you are willing to work hard for it The only way to happiness is through pain!!!

 ## Process
 Appreciate the journey.
 Fall in love with doing, not finishing